ThKrypt/QualCoder/3-Coding.md

 #  Coding images

 Images can be coded in a similar way to text coding.
 Select a code.
 Left-click and drag to highlight the area you want to assign to the code.
 Right-click will open a menu where you can remove the coding or add a memo.
 At the bottom of the screen there is a slider control to re-size the image.
+Coded rectangles are coloured to match the code colour.

 ![coding image](https://qualcoder.files.wordpress.com/2019/01/image_coding.png?w=618&h=445)

-## Coding audio and video
+# Coding audio and video

 When coding audio or video, two windows are displayed, shown below.
 One window has the audio or video playing.
 The other window has the controls and a button to begin and end a coded segment.
 The controls window shows the codes in the bottom left pane and the .transcribed file text is shown in the bottom right pane.
 The transcription text can also be coded and annotated in this window.
 Right-clicking on a timestamp will give you a menu option to go to that section of the video.
 If a video has multiple audio tracks, you can cane the audio track too.
 Checking the scroll checkbox allows the transcript to scroll in time with the video, based on detected timestamps, however, you need to uncheck the scroll to be able to code the transcript.

+## Keyboard shortcuts

+* Ctrl R and Alt R are shortcuts to rewind 5 or 30 seconds
+* Ctrl F will forward 30 seconds
+* Ctrl S and Ctrl P will stop/start (play/pause)
+* Ctrl Shift < will slow play rate down to a minimum of 0.1
+* Ctrl Shift > will increase play rate up to two times.

+## Audio Video segments

 Once a segment is made using the _Start segment/Stop segment_ button this can be assigned to a code by right clicking on the relevant code and assigning the segment.